LOCAL OFFER

 Preparing for Adulthood

 We have a range of activities that help develop confidence, communication, self-esteem and a deaf identity.
 This includes activity sessions such as football, dance, rugby, Mojo Active, skating and workshops such as photography, film making and creative sessions.
-We also have sessions to develop life skills and health and well being – previous sessions have included Sexual Health and Relationships, Resilience Lab, Healthy Minds and a First Aid qualification.
+We also have sessions to develop life skills and health and well being – previous sessions have included Sexual Health and Relationships, Resilience Lab, Employment Skills, Healthy Minds and a First Aid qualification.

 Who can I contact for further information?